bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/relying-party/prf.md

 Support for PRF varies greatly across authenticators and platforms.
 Only when all members of the WebAuthn assertion ceremony support PRF can Bitwarden obtain the key necessary for decryption.
-If you registered a passkey with PRF support, but you are prompted for your master password on login, make sure you are using the same operating system and browser that you used during registration.
+If you registered a passkey with PRF support, but you are prompted for your master password on log in, make sure you are using the same operating system and browser that you used during registration.